GabrielRavier/epitech-rtype/README.md

 ## Dependencies

-These dependencies can be installed either through vcpkg or through your local package manager:
+These dependencies can be installed either through vcpkg (including automatically, through using git submodules) or through your local package manager:

 - SFML
 - Loguru